rohankshir/rohankshir.github.io/_posts/2015-05-15-choosing-the-right-datastructure.md

 ### Results

 Alas, our computer science professors taught us well.
 A hashmap is the way to go.
 Or is it?
-We several parameters, one of which we varied.
-We kept the keyspace limited to 10000.
+I had several parameters, one of which we varied.
+I kept the keyspace limited to 10000 for the purpose of clarity.

 {% highlight c++ %}
 // constants